Contracts

 - Click "Assign"

-The system will alert you if a contact who isn't assigned to a billable type creates a ticket, so you can make sure everyone is properly categorized.
+The system will alert you if a contact who isn't assigned to a per-contact billing unit type (including hourly types) creates a ticket, so you can make sure everyone is properly categorized.

 Managing Contract Types